StanfordVL/taskonomy/taskbank/README.md

 ## Training Data Statistics

 The dataset consists of **3.99 million images** from **2265 different buildings**.
-The images are **indoors** only.
+The images are from **indoors**.
 Below are some statistics about the images which comprise the training dataset.
 If your query images severly deviate from these statistics, the performance is expected to degrade.

 | Property | Mean | Distribution |
 |----|---|----|